 Mix it up.
 Use your camera to look at your child through a new angle.
 This can be fun and exciting.
 Try shooting from below or from way above.
 Try turning your camera a little and tipping it forward.
 Try laying on the ground or setting your camera on the pillow next to your sleeping baby’s head.
 Be creative and have fun!

-Since photographing children is never easy, I want to throw in a few Bonus Tips for you as well.
+Since photographing children is never easy, I want to throw in a few extras as well.

 - If your camera has a Sports Mode or Child Mode, try using that instead of Auto.
 Those modes are designed to capture clear shots of fast moving subjects and we all know how fast moving our children can be.
 Especially when you want them to sit still for one simple photograph!!!